tangingw/python_sqlite3/README.md

      ```

 Client side:
+  1. Open client.py using any editor.
+  2. Enter the IP address, port and password of the server.
-  1. On another terminal, run the client
+  3. On another terminal, run the client.

      ```
      Terminal$> python client.py